Before You Visit

 Those who serve in the sanctuary (front part of the Church behind the wall of icons called the iconstasis), are mainly the priests and deacons.
 This is also where the altar (holy table) is located.
 They should not enter that area unless they are clothed with the garments of service, and remove their shoes.
 This is done in remembrance of when the Lord God appeared to Moses the Prophet and commanded him to remove his shoes in the burning bush passage (Exodus 3:5).
 Out of respect, many parishioners also prefer to pray with their shoes off.
 In Addition, any one who is prepared to take the Holy Communion should approach after taking their shoes off.

 The Holy Eucharist in the Orthodox Christian faith is not a mere symbol or memorial reenactment of the Mystical Supper.
 Rather, it is truly the Body and the Blood of our Lord Jesus Christ.
 For this reason, in order for one to partake of Holy Communion one must be a member of one of the Oriental Orthodox Churches, be in good standing before God, and be properly prepared to receive the Holy Body and the Precious Blood of our Savior.
-As a general rule, proper preparation includes keeping the fasts of the Church, being in a continual state of repentance, having confessed recently (within the last month or so), is at peace with others (Matthew 5:24), and arriving to Divine Services on time (at the very latest before the Reading of the Holy Gospel).
+As a general rule, proper preparation includes keeping the fasts of the Church, being in a continual state of repentance, having confessed recently (within the last month or so), is at peace with others (Matthew 5:24), and arriving to Divine Services on time.

 Orthodox priests may only serve the Holy Eucharist to baptized members in good standing of the canonical Orthodox Church, who have a confession Father and are prepared (spiritually and physically) for receiving the Holy Mysteries.
 This is the ancient tradition of the Holy Church for the 2,000 years of its history.